sammdot/roadgeek-fonts/README.md

 ## Installation

-If you just want to use the fonts, you can download them directly from my site at [TODO: add site], extract the fonts from the archive and install them by your system's preferred installation method.
+If you just want to use the fonts, you can download a release from this repo, extract the fonts from the archive and install them by your system's preferred installation method.

 If you want to edit or contribute to the fonts, you can download the source code from this repository.
 The source is in FontForge's Spline Font Directory